markimus-maximus/Machine-learning-with-biological-data/README.md

 # Background and aims

 This project generated `PyTorch` convoluted neural networks to make predictions about biological data.
 The first dataset analysed in this project is peptide sequences, with an associated protein category.
 With these data, a model was trained to predict protein category from the amino acid peptide sequence.
 The second dataset in this project is a range of microscopic images of different cell types.
 With this dataset, the model was trained to make predictions of the cell type based on the image presented.
-The third dataset is a series of blood sample images containing 1 of 4 variants of white blood cells (eosinophils, lymphocytes, monocytes and neutrophils, with the aim to correctly identify the variant from the images.
+The third dataset is a series of blood sample images containing 1 of 4 variants of white blood cells (eosinophils, lymphocytes, monocytes and neutrophils), with the aim to correctly identify the variant from the images.

 ## Making predictions of protein category from amino acid sequences